cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Ability to select a different pool owner and reward wallet
 - Multi-owner support using stake vkey/skey files
 - Added TIMEOUT_LEDGER_STATE(default 300s) in cntools.config to be used instead of static 60 seconds for querying shelley ledger-state.
+- Option to delete private keys after successful backup

 ##### Changed
 - POOL_PLEDGECERT_FILENAME removed from config, WALLET_DELEGCERT_FILENAME is used instead for delegation cert to pool, no need to keep a separate cert in pool folder for this, its the wallet that is delegated.
+- Wallet vkeys no longer encrypted as skeys are the only ones in need of protection

 ##### Fixed
 - Mainnet uses dedicated condition for slot checks